-The more prepared you are to plead your case the better chance you have for the landlord agreeing to renting with pets.
+The more prepared you are to plead your case the better chance you have for the landlord agreeing to rent with pets.
 Be on time, and have all the information you need organized in a folder.
-You want to show them that you are a responsible pet parent who really has it together.
+You want to show them that you are a responsible pet parent who has it together.
 Below are a few things to bring along.

-- Vet Records – Showing that your pet is vaccinated, properly cared for, and hopefully spayed and neutered is a good place to start.
+- Vet Records – showing that your pet is vaccinated, properly cared for, and hopefully spayed and neutered is a good place to start.

 - Pet Resume – Before you laugh, think about how impressed you would be if someone handed you a professional quality pet resume.
-You can find templates online, but basically it should include a photo, description, training, enjoyed activities, health, and grooming.
+You can find templates online, but basically, it should include a photo, description, training, enjoyed activities, health, and grooming.

 - References – If you are currently renting, a letter of recommendation from your landlord will be very valuable.
 You may also consider a recommendation from neighbors.
 You should also have a list of references to contact should there be an emergency.

 - Copy of Renter’s Insurance – Many landlords are nervous about welcoming dogs because of liability issues and the risk of destruction.
 Of course, we all know that a Chihuahua is as likely to bite as a large breed, but let’s face it; bites from smaller dogs don’t make the news.
 The media is only interested in these stories when they pertain to a breed already deemed dangerous.
-Showing the landlord that you already have a renter’s insurance policy is a weight off their shoulders and shows how responsible you really are.
+Showing the landlord that you already have a renter’s insurance policy is a weight off their shoulders and shows how responsible you are.

 - Pictures of Yard – Thinking of renting with pets with a Husky or other breed known to dig can be like an endless battle, especially if the landlord has worked hard on the landscaping.
 Provide pictures of your current nicely maintained property to show your dog does not fit the stereotype.
-Obviously, if you have craters in your yard from your dog trying to dig to the center of the Earth, this does not apply.
+If you have craters in your yard from your dog trying to dig to the center of the Earth, this does not apply.

 Being honest is crucial.
 Don’t lie about your dog’s weight and size because they will find out.
-If you have a dog often viewed as dangerous, simply refer to it as a mix breed.
+If you have a dog often viewed as dangerous, simply refer to it as a mixed breed.
 Unless you paid a fortune for a pure breed and did not adopt from a rescue or shelter, you are telling the truth anyway.
 You don’t know the dog’s bloodline, and no one can prove a breed by judging appearance.